 Plopping is a method used to promote a natural curl pattern and remove some dampness.

 Plopping your hair for 5 to 10 minutes in generally enough.
-Plopping for 30 minutes is ok but apply gel after plopping on this occasion.
-Alternatively Plopping may not work for you so you can also gently scrunch out access water with an old t-shirt or microfibre towel.
+Plopping for 30 minutes is ok but apply the gel after plopping on this occasion.
+Alternatively, Plopping may not work for you so you can also gently scrunch out access water with an old t-shirt or microfibre towel.

-When doing the curly girl method you can plop your hair with a T-shirt.
-Fold the t-shirt down to make it a bit shorter and lower your head in to the shirt.
+When doing the curly girl method, you can plop your hair with a cotton T-shirt.
+Fold the t-shirt down to make it a bit shorter and lower your head into the shirt.
 Wrap the straight end around your head then bring up the sleeves to tie it up.
 You can see how to plop with a t-shirt in this video below.

 What styling products do I need for the curly girl method?